Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 Ancient Roots

-The origins of alchemy date back to ancient civilizations, where early thinkers sought to explain natural phenomena and the composition of substances.
+The origins of alchemy trace back to ancient civilizations, where early thinkers sought to explain natural phenomena and the composition of matter.

-• Chinese Alchemy: Emerging independently, focusing on immortality and inner transformation, Chinese alchemists sought the elixir of life and the philosopher's stone in pursuit of longevity and spiritual enlightenment.
+• Chinese Alchemy: Emerged independently, focusing on immortality and inner transformation.
+Chinese alchemists sought the elixir of life and the philosopher's stone, aiming for longevity and spiritual enlightenment.

 • Indian Alchemy (Rasayana): Emphasized medical practices and spiritual growth, integrating alchemical concepts into Ayurveda.